+British Robotics Sidecar Fund

 For companies that fit the brief, the fund will use its network of previous founders and CTOs to conduct technical due diligence.
 In the meantime, the investment team will assess the commercial prospects and market opportunity.
 This process typically takes between 3-4 months from initial introduction to investment.

 Once a company has received investment, a significant proportion of the fund’s resources will be dedicated to management and mentorship.
 This is necessary given that the majority of founding teams are likely to be stronger on technical than commercial matters.
 To ensure the potential of a business is maximised, the fund assists with operational support, business development and go-to-market strategy.

 The fund targets a return of £3 per £1 invested over three to six years, not guaranteed.

 It should be noted that while the British Robotics EIS and SEIS fund have the same target returns, the underlying assumptions differ.
 Within the SEIS portfolio, it is expected that companies may achieve greater returns due to the relatively low entry valuation, however, this is balanced by a higher likelihood of failure.
 The converse is true of the EIS fund, with lower failure rates and lower growth potential expected (but not guaranteed) .

 As these companies will be very early stage, it is anticipated the average holding period should be between 3-6 years, although it could be longer.
 The most likely exit routes are likely to be a trade sale but other methods such as an IPO may be suitable.

 To date, there have been no exits or failures.
 However, these are high-risk investments so you should expect several failures in the portfolio.

-Since launching its first SEIS fund in 2017, British Robotics has invested £3.5 million in 18 SEIS companies and £0.5 million into eight EIS companies.
+Since launching its first SEIS fund in 2017, British Robotics has invested over £3.5 million in 18 SEIS companies and £0.75 million into nine EIS companies.